 I watch the trees attack the fence, the dark between them thick and reaching.
 I know what the Tox does.
 But I thought something of my old life would still be here.
 I thought something of us would have survived.Rory Power, Wilder Girls (p.
 61)

 Keeping the quarantine is important on Raxter Island off the coast of Maine, at a girls-only boarding school that has been affected by a strange outbreak of unknown origin.
 With most of the teachers and many of the students dead, the two main characters and first person narrators, Hetty and Byatt, describe how “The Tox” seeped into nature first, changing the appearance of plants, trees and animals on the island, before it took over their bodies as soon as they hit puberty.

-If you continue reading, keep in mind that there will be mild spoilers!
+If you continue reading, keep in mind that there will be minor spoilers!

 Secrets are harbored by everyone and on each side of the quarantine.
 Whether the outside world knows about it is left to the imagination of the reader.
 On the mainland, unknown institutions seem to be conducting research on The Tox, while not being able to or not really wanting to provide a cure.
 The fact that they’re being cut off from communications with the outside world contribute to a suspenseful atmosphere of not knowing what, why, and how it hit them.
 There are hints at climate change, but I will not give away too much here.